NeoSmartpen/UWP-SDK/README.md

 SDK was made to use Neo smartpen for Windows 10 (UWP).
 SDK library is built and published to [Nuget](https://www.nuget.org/packages/Neosmartpen.Net/)

 This Repository is composed of SDK and sample app project.
-So you can use and test all neosmartpen SDK feature in sample app
+So you can use and test all SDK feature in sample app

 Directory Structure: